Mie resonances in optical trapping: Their role in kinematics and back-action: Results and Discussion

 The variation of the cross-section ($\sigma_{\rm sc}$) with radius (see Fig.~S5 in the SM~\cite{SuppMat}) dominates over the variation of $\kappa$.
 As a result, the characteristic dips in the $\kappa_{\rm i}$ contributing to $\Gamma_0$ are not distinctive.
-Although increasing $\sigma_{\rm sc}$ ultimately enhances decoherence, which degrades experimental sensitivity, the nature of $\sigma_{\rm sc}$ also allows to be discussed in terms of ``signal redundancy''.
-Since the scattering rate $\nu^{\rm sc}{{\rm [ph/s]}}$ in Eq.\eqref{eq:Gamma0} is proportional to $I \sigma_{\rm sc}$, the growth of $\sigma_{\rm sc}$ can be compensated by reducing the trapping power to keep $\nu^{\rm sc}{{\rm [ph/s]}}$ constant.
-This makes $\Gamma_0$ solely sensitive to the kinematic component $\kappa$, allowing the reduction of $\kappa$ to be interpreted as a reduction of back-action in general.
-On the other hand, the increased scattering rate $\nu^{\rm sc}{{\rm [ph/s]}}$ can improve the reliability of feedback cooling systems by reducing the acquisition time required for precise motion tracking, thereby increasing the rate of feedback.
-Consequently, the system becomes more resilient to noise and instability, improving cooling performance.
-The discussed redundancy offers a potential advantage in applications tracking fast perturbations where frequent interrogation of the oscillator's position is essential.
-Despite this advantage, the overall degradation of $\Gamma_0$, resulting from the dominant growth of $\sigma_{\rm sc}$, introduces challenges for maintaining experimental sensitivity.
+Although increasing $\sigma_{\rm sc}$ enhances decoherence and thus degrades experimental sensitivity, its growth can also be viewed in terms of increased temporal sampling density (``signal redundancy'').
+Since the scattering rate $\nu^{\rm sc}_{{\rm [ph/s]}} \propto I \sigma_{\rm sc}$, a larger $\sigma_{\rm sc}$ leads to more frequent interrogation of the particle’s position.
+This reduces the acquisition time required for motion tracking and enables operation at a higher feedback bandwidth, provided that the feedback loop is appropriately adjusted.
+At the same time, the growth of $\sigma_{\rm sc}$ enhances recoil heating and consequently increases $\Gamma_0$, which remains the dominant effect under typical experimental conditions.
+In this context, $\kappa$ sets the recoil-induced back-action per scattering event, whereas the overall magnitude of $\Gamma_0$ is determined predominantly by the scaling of the total scattering strength.
+This reflects an inherent trade-off between increased temporal sampling and increased decoherence, as improved temporal resolution comes at the cost of stronger recoil-induced disturbance.

 To this extent, we consider the individual, although spatially averaged, scattering event, which highlights the pure kinematic nature of the momentum uncertainty evolution during a photon recoil, excluding the temporal aspect of recoil heating expressed in the rate of such events.
 Our computational approach provides accurate values for $\kappa$, enabling its independent assessment.